Clinical Mental Health Counseling Master of Arts (MA) program

 The program can be completed full-time in 5 semesters (2 years that include the summer session) or part-time in 3 years.
 Degree completion requires 60 credits of course work, a practicum (minimum 360 hours) and an internship (minimum 600 hours).

 In addition to the standard coursework, there are opportunities to pursue concentrated electives to acquire knowledge and skills relevant to working in particular settings or with specific populations.

 We offer departmental concentrations that are included in the 60 required credits (please note that the Couples and Family Therapy concentration augments the requirements to 63 credits), and college-wide concentrations that require credits above the counseling degree requirements.

 Although the primary goal is to prepare master's level clinicians, this program will also provide students with some of the necessary foundations for pursuing further graduate study.

-William James College integrates rigorous academic instruction with extensive field education and professional development assistance.
+William James College integrates rigorous academic instruction with extensive field education and professional development assistance in the form of practicums and internships.
 We believe that the best learning comes from integrating classroom knowledge with hands-on experience.
 The curriculum provides for an understanding of theory, training, and practice of counseling.
 We emphasize the development of professionals who are committed to the ethical provisions of quality services to culturally diverse clients, agencies, and organizations.

 We are proud of our clinical mental health counseling program and of the diversity of concentrations we offer.
 Our graduates are well prepared and find jobs shortly after graduation.
 Our training has a solid reputation for being rigorous, while at the same time providing a holding environment where students receive personalized attention and mentoring.